-Gorgeous collectible vintage costume jewelry can add a wow factor to any outfit.
-Not only are the pieces beautiful, but they're more affordable than their real counterparts.
-And, some highly collectible brands may also be valuable.
+What's more, some highly collectible brands may also be pretty valuable.
 So before you give your vintage costume jewelry to your kids so they can play dress up, check through your collection for these famous makers.

-Brands of Vintage Costume Jewelry
+Valuable Brands of Vintage Costume Jewelry

 Faux pieces of jewelry have been around for hundreds of years.
-This style of jewelry began to gain traction in the 1920s when Hollywood utilized costume pieces in movies.
+This jewelry style began to gain traction in the 1920s when Hollywood utilized costume pieces in movies.
 Prominent women, such as First Lady Mamie Eisenhower and stars like Marilyn Monroe, wore various designers' costume jewelry in public.
 Many designers created costume jewelry during the 20th century, from Napier to Sarah Coventry and more.

 Carnegie